 In terms of spatial coverage, the GHG emissions calculated cover all activities within Norway's jurisdiction.
-In the case of temporal coverage, complete sets of emission figures are produced and updated every year for the years 1980, 1987 and for all years from 1989.
+In the case of temporal coverage, complete sets of emission figures are produced and updated every year for all years from 1990.

 With regard to sectoral coverage, emissions from the IPCC sector 5 LULUCF (Land Use, Land Use Change and Forestry) are not included in this documentation.
 The reason for this exclusion is that this sector is not part of the calculations in the Norwegian emission model operated by Statistics Norway, and it is not included in the national emission data presented by Statistics Norway each year.
 Norway reports emissions and removals from this sector to the UNFCCC, though.
-A further description of the calculations of the data Norway report for LULUCF to the UNFCCC, is given in the National Inventory Report 2013 (Climate and Pollution Agency 2014)
+A further description of the calculations of the data Norway report for LULUCF to the UNFCCC, is given in the National Inventory Report 2016 (Norwegian Environment Agency 2016b)